bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/filters.rst

 In these examples, every ``<statement>`` is a valid filter.

 .. warning:: WHICH TAKES PRECEDENCE, AND OR OR?
+HAPPENS LEFT TO RIGHT